calistadamara/eda-ecommerce/README.md

   2. Focus on High-Value Segments:
    - Target high-spending customers in Switzerland and Germany with exclusive promotions or loyalty programs to maximize revenue.
    - Investigate the behavior of high spenders in the United Kingdom to understand their preferences and replicate these success factors in other markets.
-* and last, from the annual performance the peak month is November, its because of the Black Market Campaign.
+* And last, from the annual performance the peak month is November, its because of the Black Market Campaign.
 If the company wants to get even more profits/sales, the Company can consider to:
    1. Plan Seasonal Campaigns: Replicate the success of the Black Market campaign during other peak seasons (e.g., holidays, and festivals) to maintain high transaction volumes.
    2. Extend Campaign Duration: Explore extending the duration or expanding the scope of such campaigns to sustain momentum.

 ## 📓 Closing 📓
 That's all for the exploratory data analysis on the e-commerce datasets.
-Hopefully, it can help readers to understanding the dataset through the insights presented.
-If there are suggestions or criticisms, don't hesitate to contact me through email.
-Thank you^^
+Hopefully, it can help you to get more insight and inspiration.
+If there are any suggestions and critics, don't hesitate to contact me through email.
+Thank you 🧸